maphel/DU-DataTransfer/README.md

 # EchoCast

-EchoCast is a comprehensive and advanced library specifically designed for data transmission in Dual Universe, leveraging the powerful Dual Universe API to enable seamless communication between emitter and receiver units within the game.
+EchoCast is a library specifically designed for data transmission in Dual Universe, leveraging the powerful Dual Universe API to enable seamless communication between emitter and receiver units within the game.
 This library serves as a critical building block for players looking to develop intricate in-game systems, automate processes, and enhance their overall gameplay experience.

 Built with performance and reliability in mind, EchoCast ensures that data is transmitted efficiently and accurately, minimizing the chances of lost or corrupted information.
 The library is equipped with features such as error handling, queue management, and timeout control to guarantee smooth and consistent data flow between devices.